-School Connect Online,is providing an authentic syllabus for Class 8 students.
-Social Science is an important subject like any other major subjects like Maths, Science, etc. Scoring well in this subject will help in uplifting the overall percentage of CBSE Class 8 exam.CBSE Syllabus for Class 8 Social Science
+School Connect Online provides an authentic syllabus for Class 8 students.
+Social Science is an important subject like any other major subjects like Maths, Science, etc. Scoring well in this subject will help in uplifting the overall percentage of the CBSE Class 8 exam.CBSE Syllabus for Class 8 Social Science

 The subject of Social Science deals with human beings, their behaviour, growth and development, relationships, etc.

 Our Pasts III Textbook for History for Class 8